fenok/cherry/README.md

 This branching model resembles [git-flow](https://nvie.com/posts/a-successful-git-branching-model/).
 We don't use [GitHub flow](https://guides.github.com/introduction/flow/), because we want to be able to implement multiple features before releasing them all at once.

 As a bonus, the empty initial commit will save us some headache in case of [rebasing](https://stackoverflow.com/questions/22992543/how-do-i-git-rebase-the-first-commit).

+### .gitignore initialization

+Now is a good time to create the `.gitignore` file.
+We don't have any code yet, but we can already ignore the OS-specific files.
+The easiest way to do so is to use [gitignore.io](https://gitignore.io).
+We want the project to work on macOS, Windows, and Linux.